josenovais97/josenovais97/README.md

 <h2 align="center">Hello there, I'm José Novais! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28" alt="Hello gif"></h2>

 <p align="center">
-  <em>A passionate student in my 3rd year at Minho University, completing a degree in Telecommunications and Informatics, Guimarães, Portugal</em>
+  <em>A passionate 3rd-year student at Minho University, completing a degree in Telecommunications and Informatics, Guimarães, Portugal</em>
 </p>

 ---

 ### About Me
-I'm a tech enthusiast who loves exploring both hardware and software challenges.
-I enjoy tackling complex puzzles, building innovative projects, and learning new technologies.
-Currently, I'm balancing studies with hands-on work in embedded systems and software design.
+I’m a tech enthusiast who loves both hardware and software challenges.
+I thrive on solving complex puzzles, developing innovative projects, and learning new technologies—ranging from embedded hardware to robust programming solutions.
+I also actively contribute to open-source projects and value community collaboration.

 ---

 ### What I Do
-- **Project Development**: Creating diverse projects ranging from embedded hardware (Arduino) to efficient C systems and robust Java applications.
+- **Project Development:** Building projects that involve microcontrollers, embedded systems (Arduino), and high-performance software (C, Java, Python).
-- **Continuous Learning**: Staying up to date with cutting-edge tech trends and refining my skills in both software and hardware.
+- **Continuous Learning:** Staying updated on the latest tech trends in both hardware and software.
-- **Community Engagement**: Contributing to open-source projects and collaborating with fellow tech enthusiasts.
+- **Community Engagement:** Collaborating with peers and contributing to open-source initiatives.

 ---